thumbliner/thumbliner/epistemic-foundation.md

 ---

 ### The Action Axiom
 By paying attention, you allocate scarce time here rather than elsewhere; the opportunities forgone are the cost of this exchange.
 Since the future is uncertain, you use judgment to speculate on whether continuing to engage will satisfy your purpose.
 This choice reveals beliefs, preferences, and values.
-A structural relation between means, ends, beliefs, and incentives underlies human action generally; from that premise, social science begins its inquiry into behavior.[^2]
+A structural relation between means, ends, beliefs, and incentives underlies human action generally; on that premise, social science grounds its inquiry into behavior.[^2]

 ---